ziming/laravel-crisp-whatsapp/README.md

 ## Support me

 You can use my [referral link to sign up for Crisp Chat.
-I get a small reward if you become a paid customer at the Essentials or Plus Plan.](https://crisp.chat/?track=KszsQ9SFo8)
+I get a small reward if you upgrade to a paid customer at the Essentials or Plus Plan later.](https://crisp.chat/?track=KszsQ9SFo8)

 I highly recommend Crisp Chat if you are looking for a chat support SaaS for your website.
 As it charges a flat monthly fee instead of charging by per seat.
 It has a very nice UI, powerful bot builder & healthy plugins ecosystem as well.